intel/opencl-intercept-layer/docs/controls.md

 ##### `DumpArgumentsOnSetMaxEnqueue` (cl_uint)

 The Intercept Layer for OpenCL Applications will only dump kernel arguments when the enqueue counter is less than this value, inclusive.

+##### `InjectBuffers` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will look to inject potentially modified buffer contents before calls to clEnqueueNDRangeKernel().
+Only buffers that are kernel arguments for the kernel being enqueued may be injected.
+TODO: Document filename, etc.

 ### Device Partitioning Controls